 What are the symptoms of bile acid diarrhoea?

 There is often a long history of diarrhoea.
-See also the separate leaflet called Acute Diarrhoea in Adults.
+See also the separate leaflet called Diarrhoea.

 The diarrhoea is usually watery without any blood.
 The diarrhoea may occur all of the time (continuous) or come and go (intermittent).
 There may be no other symptoms but this will depend on the cause of the bile acid diarrhoea.